fastfloat/fast_float/README.md

 ## Behavior of result_out_of_range

 When parsing floating-point values, the numbers can sometimes be too small (e.g., `1e-1000`) or too large (e.g., `1e1000`).
+The C language established the precedent that these small values are out of range.
 In such cases, it is customary to parse small values to zero and large values to infinity.
+That is the behaviour of the C language (e.g., `stdtod`).
 That is the behaviour followed by the fast_float library.

 Specifically, we follow Jonathan Wakely's interpretation of the standard: